twolfe2/ezabsentee/src/components/confirmation/README.md

 3. `$ npm start`

 ## Container Breakdown
-All control and data fetching logic exists in the `ConfimationPage.jsx` file of this directory.
-For clarification I will be breaking down what each 'dumb'/presentational component represents in the `render()` function of our container `ConfimationPage.jsx`.
+All control and data fetching logic exists in the [`ConfirmationPage.jsx`](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/ConfirmationPage.jsx) file of this directory.
+For clarification I will be breaking down what each 'dumb'/presentational component represents in the `render()` function of our container `ConfirmationPage.jsx`.
 Purpose of splitting the container from its presentational components is mainly for reusability (i.e. a form) and simplicity/readability.

 ##### [InputFields](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/components/InputFields.jsx)